pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_misc.md

 # Utility Methods API for JavaScript SDK

-Utility methods that don't fit other categories.
+Utility methods that don't fit into other categories.

 ## PubNubFile

-Internal representation of a file.
-Methods vary by environment.
+Internal file representation used by the SDK.
+Extraction methods vary by environment.

 ### Extracting the file